ebkr/r2modmanPlus/README.md

 2. If you can't find the solution, join the community modding discord and ask for help in the appropriate channels.

 ### Mod errors:
-1. Join the [modding discord server](https://discord.gg/5MbXZvd) and ask for help in the appropriate channels.
+1. Join the relevant community modding discord and ask for help in the appropriate channels.

 ## Feedback and suggestions
 It's encouraged to provide as much feedback as you'd like, and fully open to criticism.